Actyx/Actyx/integration/README.md

 ## Local Docker test suite

 The local Docker test suite, usable with `npm run test:localdocker` will test the `ax` cli against a *single* node ActyxOS on Docker published on Docker Hub.
+It will use as "test projects" the `quickstart` and `DemoMachineKit`.

 Tests run serially and each test should be executed in a "clean" test environment.
 To reset the test environment for each test file the developer has to call the following utility function: